Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TQueue"

-Re-exports all named exports from the "effect/TQueue" module as "TQueue".
+Re-exports all named exports from the "effect/TQueue" module as `TQueue`.

 **Signature**